mauvilsa/user-repo/README.md

 The deb package can be easily created from the source.
 First you need to install devscripts, cmake and pandoc.
 Then the package is built by running

-$ cmake . && make deb
+$ mkdir build && cd build && cmake .. && make deb

 If everything works as expected, you will find the deb package in the current directory.